 GWPF ally, former environment secretary, and current MP Owen Paterson also met Ebell and infamous climate science denier Senator Jim Inhofe late last year, DeSmog UK revealed.

 The GWPF is partly funded by two former IEA-trustees, Nigel Vinson and Neil Record.
-The final US participant in the shadow talks, the Manhattan Institute, was (like many of the organisations on the list) co-founded by IEA grandee Anthony Fisher.
+The final US participant in the shadow talks, the Manhattan Institute, was (like many of the organisations on the list) co-founded by IEA grandee Antony Fisher.

 The Cato Institute, listed on the IFT website as a “partner” but not as a participant in the shadow talks, has also received major funding from the fossil fuel industry and climate science deniers.

 It was founded by fossil fuel magnate Charles Koch, who with his brother David, has become one of the world’s largest funders of climate science denial.
 The Institute has also received $125,000 from ExxonMobil since 1998.

 To find out more about the key players spreading disinformation on climate change in the US, check out DeSmogBlog’s Disinformation Database.